grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 #### Seamount:
 * [X] Add 'blatting' to description of authority announcement over ship-to-ship
-* [ ] Go back and hit the symbolism of the boat landed on the mountaintop a little harder.
+* [X] Go back and hit the symbolism of the boat landed on the mountaintop a little harder.
-* [ ] fix creeping towards the seamount:
+* [X] fix creeping towards the seamount:
 	* I think creeping allows the batteries to last long, but if you're going for distance, you can probably go at speed.
-* [ ] make sure Shakes is fully informed of the sub with the ram when it chases them towards the depot --- he needs to know about it to fully report on it later
+	* Though they would creep anyway because of the pursuing sub
 * [ ] Would they waste electricity on cooking if they were very low on power?
 * [ ] fix the bumpers stored on deck outside pressure hull?
 	* Seems like maybe they should not be the inflatey kind
+* [ ] make sure you only explain active sonar once
 * [ ] Make sure it's clear that the ping is the sound of 'active' sonar.
 Describe the sound of the ping
 	* a great round sound (probably not, too HHGTTG)
 * [ ] Percy should have a captain's chair in the control room.
 Or at least a station she stands at.
 	* (I think her standing station gets established later in the story, make sure it makes sense in the earlier parts of the book)
 	* maybe refer to it explicitly as the 'captain's station'? (akin to the sonar station and the navigation station)
-* [ ] make sure Shakes doesn't give away that the depot is underwater earlier in the story since that's a mini-surprise
-* [ ] make sure you only explain active sonar once
 * [ ] make sure you make it clear early on that Hemi is the 'deck boss'
 * [ ] mention that the navigation table is lit from underneath?
 (Is it? or is it just a well-lit station?)
 * [ ] Is the PA one ship-wide system?
 Or does it go to different specific compartments?
 Or both?
 	* decide, edit and then make sure it's reflected in the Prospect notes file

 #### Underwater depot
+* [ ] make sure Shakes doesn't give away that the depot is underwater earlier in the story since that's a mini-surprise
+* [ ] make sure Shakes is fully informed of the sub with the ram when it chases them towards the depot --- he needs to know about it to fully report on it later
 * [ ] in the underwater depot: Is it a saloon, bar, pub, or canteen? be (mostly) consistent.
 * [ ] Cassandra might have long fingernails that are painted and chipped; and short black curly hair
 * [ ] emphasize the weight of the crates with the warheads earlier